Kubementat/kubementat/README.md

   - This configuration is used by the automation scripts
 - __tekton_ci__: The tekton CI installation and pipeline scripts for automating tasks of the POC
   - this contains all needed scripts and pipeline descriptions for spinning up the build and deployment pipelines on a k8s cluster
+- __scripts__: All bash and python scripts
+  - __automation__: Automation scripts for kubementat workflows
   - __utilities__: Useful scripts for working with K8S
       - e.g. for starting containers, debugging, viewing logs, viewing cluster status and usage ...
-  - this also contains scripts for the following use cases:
-    - user management
-    - secret management
-    - tunneling
+      - tunneling (also implemented into the kmt cli)
       - kubernetes helpers
       - helm helpers
+  - __user_management__: Managing users and groups on k8s clusters
+  - __secret_management__: Managing secrets in Kubernetes and Kubementat

 ## Git-Crypt
-You need to unlock the repository to be able to use \*.encrypted.\* files in the repository (for more details see: README_GIT_CRYPT.md).
+You need to unlock the repository to be able to use \*.encrypted.\* files in the repository (for more details see: docs/README_GIT_CRYPT.md).
 ```
 git-crypt unlock
 ```